RAJA-V-Dasari/Unix-Shell-Project-Student-Management-System-/README.md

 # Unix-Shell-Project-Student-Management-System-
-Done for USP course in 3rd Sem
+-Done for USP course in 3rd Semester
+-This project is done using Bash and Zenity